awsdocs/aws-cloud9-user-guide/doc_source/ec2-ssm.md

 # Accessing no\-ingress EC2 instances with AWS Systems Manager<a name="ec2-ssm"></a>

 A "no\-ingress EC2 instance" that's created for an EC2 environment enables AWS Cloud9 to connect to its Amazon EC2 instance without the need to open any inbound ports on that instance\.
-You can select the no\-ingress option when creating an EC2 environment by using the [console](create-environment-main.md#create-environment-console) or the [command\-line interface](tutorial-create-environment-cli-step1.md)\.
+You can select the no\-ingress option when creating an EC2 environment by using the [console](create-environment-main.md#create-environment-console), the [command\-line interface](tutorial-create-environment-cli-step1.md), or a [AWS CloudFormation stack](#cfn-role-and-permissions)\.

+**Important**
+There are no additional charges for using Systems Manager Session Manager to manage connections to your EC2 instance\.

 ![\[Selecting a new no-ingress EC2 instance for your environment\]](http://docs.aws.amazon.com/cloud9/latest/user-guide/images/EC2-options-with-SSM.png)

 When selecting an environment type in the **Environment settings** section of the console, you can choose a new EC2 instance that requires inbound connectivity or a new no\-ingress EC2 instance that doesn't:
 + **[Create a new EC2 instance for environment \(direct access\)](create-environment-main.md#create-environment-console)** – With this setup, the security group for the instance has a rule to allow incoming networking traffic\.
 An open inbound port enables AWS Cloud9 to connect over SSH to its instance\.
 Incoming network traffic is restricted to [ IP addresses approved for AWS Cloud9 connections](ip-ranges.md)\.
 + **[Create a new no\-ingress EC2 instance for environment \(access via Systems Manager\)](create-environment-main.md#create-environment-console)** – With this setup, the security group for the instance has no inbound rule\.
 This means no inbound traffic originating from another host to the instance is allowed\.
 So AWS Cloud9 doesn't directly connect to the instance over SSH\.
 Instead, the environment connects through AWS Systems Manager Session Manager\.
-For more information, see [Using Systems Manager Session Manager for secure and convenient access control](#ssm-benefits)\.
+For more information, see [Benefits of using Systems Manager for EC2 environments](#ssm-benefits)\.

 **Note**
 You also have a third option of selecting **Create and run in remote server \(SSH connection\)**\.
 For more information about having AWS Cloud9 connect to an *existing* EC2 instance or your own server, see [Creating an SSH Environment](create-environment-ssh.md)\.